bghojogh/Generative-LLE/README.md

 This is the code for the paper/project:

 Benyamin Ghojogh, Ali Ghodsi, Fakhri Karray, Mark Crowley.
-"Generative Locally Linear Embedding", 2021.
+"Generative Locally Linear Embedding", arXiv preprint, 2021.